ollie-bell/setuptools-scm-experiment/README.md

-# pyscm
+# setuptools-scm-experiment

-Learn how to use setuptools-scm for dynamic versioning.
+Experiment with how to use setuptools-scm for dynamic versioning.